ucsb-cs156/f25/lab/jpa05.md

 NOTE: You should use the `https` link rather than the `ssh` link, since you don't have push access to these repos.

 Clone that repo somewhere and cd into it.
+Note that for this assignment, you won't actually be making any changes to this repo; you'll just be running the code that it contains, both on localhost, and on dokku.

 ## Step 2: Configure your app for localhost as documented in the README.md